zoltan-nz/acompanysite/README.md

-acompanysite
+A Company Site Template Project
 ============

-A commercial company website project with bootstrap template
+A commercial company website project with bootstrap template.

+Experimental project with Ruby 2.0 and Ruby on Rails 4.0